-The Forest of Dean in Gloucestershire, England, has had its own mining laws since the fourteenth century and these "rights of free miners" were extended to the extraction of stone in the 1830's.
+The Forest of Dean in Gloucestershire, England, has had its own mining laws since the fourteenth century and these "rights of free miners" were extended to the extraction of stone in 1838.

 Bixhead quarry has supplied Pennant sandstone for at least 500 years.
 Many prominent buildings in Britain have been built with this stone, reputedly including London Bridge.
 The quarry is now registered as an important geological and archaeological site.
-A Scotch Derrick crane lifts stone blocks of up to 10 tonnes after they have been split from the face with wedges.
+Until modernisation in the early 2000s a Scotch Derrick crane was still used to lift stone blocks of up to 10 tonnes, after they had been split from the face with wedges, to the top of the quarry.

-Deeper in the forest 1km to the east is the stoneworks of Forest of Dean Stone Firms Ltd., where the stone is cut and dressed.
+Beside Cannop ponds, 1km to the east, is the stoneworks of Forest of Dean Stone Firms Ltd. (established in 1902), where the stone is cut and dressed.

 Horizontal saw frames (originally driven by waterwheels) have been around for centuries - the ancient Greeks and the Romans were known to use them to cut the stones used to build their cities.
 At the Roman city of Jerash in Jordan, archaeologists have reconstructed a water powered stone saw on the site of such a machine where partially sawn stone blocks for pillars were discovered.

-Once the stone blocks have been cut to size at the Forest of Dean Stoneworks they are then dressed by hand by masons using pneumatic tools as well as the traditional mallet and chisel.
+Once the stone blocks have been cut to size at the Forest of Dean Stoneworks they are then dressed.
+The masons do this by hand, but today they mainly use modern power tools, only resorting to the traditional mallet and chisel when necessary.

 There is a big demand for traditionally produced stone for the restoration of old buildings - many of which are now showing the ravages of time.